Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Abstract

 \section{Abstract}

 In recent years, the Internet of Things (IoT) has drawn convincing research ground as a new research topic in a wide variety of academic and industrial disciplines, especially in healthcare.
-The IoT revolution is reshaping modern healthcare systems incorporating technological, economic, and social prospects.
-It is evolving healthcare systems from conventional to more personalized healthcare system where patients can be diagnosed, treated, and monitored more easily.
-The current global challenge of the COVID-19 pandemic caused by the novel severe contagious respiratory syndrome coronavirus 2 presents the greatest global public health crisis since the pandemic influenza outbreak of 1918.
-By the moment this paper was written, the number of diagnosed COVID-19 cases around the world reaches more than 14 million.
-Since then there has been a rapid rise in the different research communities to combating this worldwide threat and IoT technology is one of the pioneers in this area.
-In the context of COVID-19, IoT enabled /linked devices/applications are utilized to lower the possible spread of COVID-19 to others by early diagnosis, monitoring patients, and practicing defined protocols after patients recovery.
-This paper surveys the role of IoT-based technologies in facing with COVID-19 and reviews the state-of-the-art architectures, platforms, applications, and industrial IoT-based solutions combating COVID-19 in three main phases including early diagnosis, quarantine time, and after recovery.
+The IoT revolution is reshaping modern healthcare systems by incorporating technological, economic, and social prospects.
+It is evolving healthcare systems from conventional to more personalized healthcare systems through which patients can be diagnosed, treated, and monitored more easily.
+The current global challenge of the pandemic caused by the novel severe contagious respiratory syndrome \mbox{coronavirus 2} presents the greatest global public health crisis since the pandemic influenza outbreak of 1918.
+At the time this paper was written, the number of diagnosed \mbox{COVID-19} cases around the world had reached more than 31 million.
+Since the pandemic started, there has been a rapid effort in different research communities to exploit a wide variety of technologies to combat this worldwide threat, and IoT technology is one of the pioneers in this area.
+In the context of \mbox{COVID-19}, IoT enabled /linked devices/applications are utilized to lower the possible spread of \mbox{COVID-19} to others by early diagnosis, monitoring patients, and practicing defined protocols after patient recovery.
+This paper surveys the role of IoT-based technologies in \mbox{COVID-19} and reviews the state-of-the-art architectures, platforms, applications, and industrial IoT-based solutions combating \mbox{COVID-19} in three main phases, including early diagnosis, quarantine time, and after recovery.